CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 The hook effect—a false negative due to very high hCG levels—can also occur with gestational trophoblastic disease (GTD), says Caponero, a rare group of conditions including molar pregnancy that occur in roughly 1 in 1,000 pregnancies.
 In GTD, abnormal trophoblasts—the cells that surround a recently fertilized egg and help it implant in the uterine lining—form a tumor.
 GTD pregnancies aren’t viable.
 Treatments vary and include surgery, chemotherapy and radiation therapy.

 In an ectopic pregnancy, a fertilized egg implants outside of the uterus.
 Because hCG levels are lower in ectopic pregnancies, you may get a negative test result for the first couple of days after a missed period, explains Emmanuel.
 Ectopic pregnancy occurs in about 2 percent of all pregnancies.
-It’s not viable and can cause life-threatening bleeding, so your provider will provide you with medication to stop cell growth.
+It’s not viable and can cause life-threatening bleeding, so your provider will give you medication to stop cell growth.

 Keep in mind that both of these conditions are rare and that they’re usually accompanied by symptoms such as pelvic pain and bleeding not related to your period.
 “There are other reasons to not see a positive pregnancy test right away, so don’t panic if you don’t see a positive pregnancy test immediately with a missed period,” says Schaumberg.